rahdeensigari/simple-qdd/JOURNAL.md

 As you can see, I slightly messed up which stator slot I had to route on the last two, but it proved regardless that 31 turns were much easier to route than 46.
 Luckily, I was going to recoil at least the last slot anyways so it wasn't too big of a deal.
 I'm going to fix the mistake and continue recoiling tommorow hopefully.

 **Total Time Spent: 1 hour**

+# July 21 - Clarification for Reviewers

+Hello, someone dm'd me on slack about this so I just want to clear it up here.
+Look at the PDF BOM in the docs folder please, not the CSV or the one in the readme.
+The parts highlighted (so just the motor for now, and potentially the ODrive if that's not applicable for funding) do **NOT** need funding, I already have the motor, as I needed to buy it beforehand to actually get the dimensions for the CAD model.

+**Total Time Spent: 0 hours**